eikek/yamusca/README.md

 (Context, Option[Value])`.
 This allows to pass on the updated `Context` which is threaded through the expansion process.
 In this example, the checksum value is cached in the updated context.
-So the checksum is computed at most once, or not at all, if the template doesn't need it.
+So the checksum is computed at most once, or not at all, if the template doesn\'t need it.

 This can be useful if you already have this kind of immutable data structure, so it is easy to wrap it in the `Context` trait.
 Using